juwens/cheat-sheet/unity/raw_editor.md

 # What did work

+- GIMP
-- IrfanView (opening and viewing raw files worked; but was not able to import files saved with Irfanview)
+  - opening and viewing raw files works
+    - circumvent the open-wizard and use "Raw Image Data" as filetype
-- GIMP (opening and viewing raw files dit **not** work; but GIMP is able to export as raw files, which can opened by unitiy "import raw")
+    - GIMP is also able to export as raw files, which can opened by unitiy "import raw"
+- IrfanView
+  - opening and viewing raw 8bit files worked
+  - opening and viewing raw 16bit files dit not work
+  - but was not able to import files saved with Irfanview)

 # What didn't work